Vaccination: United States

 Vaccines have led to major decreases in the prevalence of infectious diseases in the United States.
-In 2007, studies regarding the effectiveness of vaccines on mortality or morbidity rates of those exposed to various diseases have shown almost 100% decreases in death rates, and about a 90% decrease in exposure rates.
-This has allowed specific organizations and states to adopt standards for recommended early childhood vaccinations.
-Lower income families who are unable to otherwise afford vaccinations are supported by these organizations and specific government laws.
-The Vaccines for Children Program and the Social Security Act are two major players in supporting lower socioeconomic groups.
+In 2007, studies regarding the effectiveness of vaccines on mortality or morbidity rates of those exposed to various diseases found almost 100% decreases in death rates, and about a 90% decrease in exposure rates.
+Vaccination adoption is reduced among some populations, such as those with low incomes, people with limited access to health care, and members of certain racial and ethnic minorities.
+Distrust of health-care providers, language barriers, and misleading or false information also contribute to lower adoption, as does anti-vaccine activism.

-In 2000, the CDC declared that measles had been eliminated in the US (defined as no disease transmission for 12 continuous months).
-However, with the growing anti-vaccine movement, the US has seen a resurgence of certain vaccine-preventable diseases.
-The measles virus has now lost its elimination status in the US as the number of measles cases continues to rise in recent years with a total of 17 outbreaks in 2018 and 465 outbreaks in 2019 (as of 4 April 2019).
+Most government and private health insurance plans cover recommended vaccines at no charge when received by providers in their networks.
+The federal Vaccines for Children Program and the Social Security Act are among the major sources of financial support for vaccination of those in lower-income groups.

+The Centers for Disease Control and Prevention (CDC) publishes uniform national vaccine recommendations and immunization schedules, although state and local governments, as well as nongovernmental organizations, may have their own policies.